softwareTestingResearch/pytest-ranking/README.md

 ```

-After the test run finishes, the terminal summary will show the configuration and overhead of `pytest-ranking` in this run, for example:
+After the test run finishes, the terminal summary will show the overhead of `pytest-ranking` in this run, for example:

  ```text
 ============================================= pytest-ranking summary info =============================================